Are the NGK G-Power Platinum plugs right for you?

 In truth, the single best reason to buy a new set of platinum spark plugs is to extend the service life of the plugs without sacrificing long-term engine performance.

-This is my review of the NGK G-Power Platinum Alloy Spark Plug, is sold as a set for less than [click for price].
+This is my review of the NGK G-Power Platinum Alloy Spark Plug, is sold as a set for less than [see price on Amazon].

 The NGK G-Power is the perfect set of spark plugs for my old and trusty 2004 Ford Crown Victoria.
 I still enjoy the power and torque of the 4.6-liter V8 motor on my Crown Vic, but I am thinking about selling it in a couple of months and buy a more fuel-efficient compact instead.